murtaza-u/lab/k8s/README.md

 ## Readiness Probe

-* YAML manifest is exactly same as liveness probe.
+* YAML manifest is exactly same as that of liveness probe.
 * Only ready pods are included in the Endpoints resource.
 * Readiness probe only governs the pod's ready state and not it's termination.